kailasbk/style-guides/verilog.md

 signal:
 - A given function of two or more signals is used more than once in the module.
   For example, the expression `!full && res_valid && no_error` is used on 3
-  seperate occassions in the module, so making a new signal `store_result` would be more concise and reduce the chance of typos.
+  separate occasions in the module, so making a new signal `store_result` would be more concise and reduce the chance of typos.
 - The signal is a portion of a larger signal such that the name of the array is not adequately descriptive of the child signals.
 For example, a packed array `coords[29:0]` contains `x[9:0]`, `y[9:0]` and `z[9:0]`.
 Making the three new